erossini/BlazorChartjs/README.md

 ## Add new values

 When a graph is created, it means that the configuration is already defined and the datasets are passed to the chart engine.
-Without to recreate the graph, it is possible to add a new value to a specific dataset and/or add a completely new dataset to the graph.
+Without recreating the graph, it is possible to add a new value to a specific dataset and/or add a completely new dataset to the graph.

-In your page, create a new chart adding this code
+On your page, create a new chart by adding this code

 ```
 <Chart Config="_config1" @ref="_chart1"></Chart>
 ```

-In the code section you have to define those variables:
+In the code section you have to define the variables:

 ```csharp
 private LineChartConfig _config1;
 private Chart _chart1;
 ```

-_chart1_ is the reference to the `Chart` component and from it you can access to all the functions and properties the component has to offer.
+_chart1_ is the reference to the `Chart` component and from it, you can access all the functions and properties the component has to offer.

 ### Add a new value

-In an existing graph, it is possible to add a single new value to a specific dataset calling `AddData` function that it is available on the chart.
+In an existing graph, it is possible to add a single new value to a specific dataset calling `AddData` function that is available on the chart.

 Now, the function `AddData` allows to add a new value in a specific existing dataset.
 The definition of `AddData` is the following